 Among those renewables, wind was leading the way while individual solar units were powering homes and business, keeping down demand for electricity from big power plants.
-So, if clean renewables flourish during these period of cold, why would we ever invest in more of the polluting gas that causes price volatility rather than clean, price stable, renewable energy?
+So, if clean renewables flourish during these periods of cold, why would we ever invest in more of the polluting gas that causes price volatility rather than clean, price-stable, renewable energy?

 The Grid Relied Too Much on Oil-fired Power, But It Needn’t Have